kaizendorks/dexa/README.md

 dx init my-stack test-project --override
 ```

-### How to add code generators to a stack
+### How to add commands to a stack

-Let's now see how to define code generators.
-Each generator is just a folder containing a template similar to the `./init` template.
-The template folder for a feature generator lives inside the `./add` folder, while the template folder for a scaffolder lives inside the `./generate` folder.
+Let's now see how to define commands.
+Each command has a folder containing its code template, similar to the `./init` template.
+The template folder for a _feature installer_ command lives inside the `./add` folder, while the template folder for a _code generator_ command lives inside the `./generate` folder.

 You can manually create these folders, or use the commands provided by the `dexa-stack` stack.
-For example, lets add a feature template using:
+For example, lets add a feature command using:
 ```
 dx generate feature my-feature
 ```